The internet is filled to the brim with different companies trying to get you to open a brokerage account with them.

 How to open a GIA

-Opening a share dealing account is straightforward and shouldn’t take longer than 10 minutes to get set up.
+Opening an investment account is straightforward and shouldn’t take longer than 10 minutes to get set up.

 The process will vary from broker to broker but the core elements remain the same.